Burglary of Motor Vehicles

 Georgetown Burglary of a Motor Vehicle Lawyer

-Law Office of Price & Wiggins, P.C. is committed to each of our clients and will vigorously defend burglary charges that can lead to serious consequences for your criminal record and employment opportunities.
+Law Office of Michael J. Price, P.C. is committed to each of our clients and will vigorously defend burglary charges that can lead to serious consequences for your criminal record and employment opportunities.
 Do not speak to police about your property crime case and do not assume a charge is a conviction.

 You have options, and with a call to (512) 354-1880, attorney Michael J. Price can advise you of your best strategies for defense.
-Law Office of Price & Wiggins, P.C. has a practice area ranging across Williamson County, including the cities of Round Rock, Cedar Park, Georgetown, Leander, Taylor and Hutto.
+Law Office of Michael J. Price, P.C. has a practice area ranging across Williamson County, including the cities of Round Rock, Cedar Park, Georgetown, Leander, Taylor and Hutto.

 Information of Auto Burglary Charges

 - Burglary of a Motor Vehicle Charges in Texas Law

 - Defenses to Auto Burglary